 Virtual reality (VR) can also drive patient engagement.
-Some hospitals in California are employing VR to show patients how specific brain surgeries will be performed, thus elevating patient satisfaction scores as well as reimbursements.
-There’s a real possibility home care and wound care with patient and provider interacting one-on-one from different locations is just around the corner.
+Some hospitals in California are employing VR to show patients how specific brain surgeries will be performed, thus elevating patient satisfaction scores and reimbursements.
+There’s a real possibility that home care and wound care with patients and providers interacting one-on-one from different locations are just around the corner.

 3. Remember Who You’re Talking To

 You may not realize it, but language can also impact patient engagement.
 Instead of focusing on “adherence and compliance,” we should try to discern the underlying social or environmental factors hindering a patient from complying with medical recommendations.